 ALS Society of BC

-With 3,030 pieces of medical equipment, our Equipment Loan Program is designed to help people cope with the daily challenges of decreasing mobility and independence, through obtaining basic and essential assistive equipment.
+Our Equipment Loan Program is designed to help people cope with the daily challenges of decreasing mobility and independence, through obtaining basic and essential assistive equipment.
 This includes mobility equipment, lift equipment, beds & accessories, communication devices, and bathroom aids if needed.
 All equipment loaned is available at no charge to registered ALS patient members.

 Support groups provide an open, friendly and safe environment for ALS patients, family members, caregivers and friends to discuss issues related to living with ALS.
 Groups are facilitated by experienced volunteers.